Galts-Gulch/avarice/docs/configuring.md

 -   **ReIssueDelay:** How many seconds should we wait for an order to succeed before attempting to re-order? *This also affects the order delay*
+-   **VolatilityThresholdOver:** Only available on volatility indicators.
+This is default enabled, and runs if the volatility indicator is above threshold.
+This may be set to *False* to revserse the behavior.

 Simulator
 ---------